romeokienzler/c3/GettingStarted.md

 Therefore, each pod needs access to a shared persistent volume, see [storage](#storage).
 Alternatively, you can use the COS grid wrapper which uses a coordinator path in COS.

-The grid wrapper includes specific variables in the `job.yaml`, that define the batches and some coordination settings.
+The grid wrapper adds specific variables to the `job.yaml`, that define the batches and some coordination settings.

 First, you can define the list of batches in a file and pass `gw_batch_file` to the grid wrapper.
-You can use either a txt file with a comma-separated list if strings or a json file with the keys being the batches.
+You can use either a txt file with a comma-separated list of strings or a json file with the keys being the batch ids.
-Alternatively, the batches can be defined by a file name pattern via `gw_file_path_pattern` and `gw_group_by`.
+Alternatively, the batch ids can be defined by a file name pattern via `gw_file_path_pattern` and `gw_group_by`.
 You can provide multiple patterns via a comma-separated list and the patterns can include wildcards like `*` or `?` to find all relevant files.
-`gw_group_by` is code that extracts the batch from a file name by merging the file name string with the code string and passing it to `eval()`.
+`gw_group_by` is code that extracts the batch id from a file name by merging the file name string with the code string and passing it to `eval()`.
 Assuming, we have the file names `file-from-batch-42-metadata.json` and `second_file-42-image.png`.
 The code `gw_group_by = ".split('-')[-2]"` extracts the batch `42` from both files.
 You can also to use something like `"[-15:-10]"` or `".split('/')[-1].split('.')[0]"`.
 `gw_group_by` is ignored if you provide `gw_batch_file`.
-Be aware that the file names need to include the batch name if you are using `gw_group_by` or the COS version (because files are downloaded based on the batch).
+Be aware that the file names need to include the batch name if you are using `gw_group_by` or the COS version (because files are downloaded based on a match with the batch id).

 Second, you need to define `gw_coordinator_path` and optionally other coordinator variables.
 The `gw_coordinator_path` is a path to a persistent and shared directory that is used by the pods to lock batches and mark them as processed.